craigbsch/CS-320-Team-Z/fastapi-backend/README.md

 For running the api, simply pip install requirements and then uvicorn function_app:app --reload

 The backend is deployed on Azure and not necessary to deploy locally to view the site, see react-front-end.
+If necessary, ask for the env files and they can be provided dbInfoDocker.env in the root directory of docker-scraper and dbInfo.env in nutritionapi